GHSoyad/cell-tech-client/README.md

  - Products
  - Inventory
  - Sales History
+ - Users

 The system is locked for users only, Without logging in it cannot be used

 ### Features
 Features of the system

- - Login page has email-password login option
+ - Login page has email-password login option and jwt implementation for user validation
- - Register page has email-password registration option
+ - Register page has email-password registration option, password is encrypted with bcryptjs
- - SideMenu can be used to navigate and logout
+ - SideMenu can be used to navigate the system and logout, Menu changes based on user role
- - Dashboard shows line chart statistics of total sold amount based on selected days
+ - Dashboard shows line chart of total sold amount based on selected days, Admins can select individual user and Users will see their own data
- - Products page lists all products
+ - Products page lists all the available and active products
  - A new product button at top opens a modal to add new product
  - Products page have search functionality by price, release date, brand, model, os, storage, screen, camera, battery
  - Each product card shows product image, name, price, release date, brand, model, os, storage, screen, camera, battery
  - Product card has 3 action buttons that update, delete, sell and duplicate to create new product
+ - Sales History page shows all sales history by daily, weekly, monthly and yearly, Admins can select individual user and Users will see their own data
- - Inventory page lists the products with additional fields sold, status and selection for bulk delete
+ - Inventory page lists the products with additional fields sold, status and selection for bulk delete (Admin Only)
- - Sales History page shows all sales history by daily, weekly, monthly and yearly
+ - Users page shows all the in the system (Admin Only)
- - Login has jwt implemented for user validation